Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 And it spirals in the wrong direction from there.

 You may remember from Oh Crap Potty Training, that one potty training trick for the child who's resisting going pee in the potty is using a timer.
-Whether it's a simple dial timer or your phone alarm, the idea is setting a mechanical thing that goes ding and tells your toddler that it's time to walk to the potty and get your pee out.
+Whether it's a cute dial timer (in the shape of a bear or cat) or your phone alarm, the idea is setting a mechanical thing that goes ding and tells your toddler that it's time to walk to the potty and get your pee out.

-Setting a timer for set intervals (like every hour) makes the prompting a mechanical thing (not mom), which sometimes helps to bring down the resistance.
-And over time, it's the consistency and repetition of the timer (without nagging your child to go pee, without all the drama and emotion) that can work magic to bring down the resistance to the potty and help your child step up to go pee in the potty.
+Setting a potty timer for timed intervals (like every hour) makes the prompting a mechanical thing (not mom), which sometimes helps to bring down the resistance.
+And over time, it's the consistency and repetition of a timer (without nagging your child to go pee, without all the drama and emotion) that can work magic to bring down the potty resistance.

-But then your child goes back to daycare and that's a different situation.
+But then your child goes back to daycare diaper-free.
+That's a different situation.

 And that's where Jamie (the author of Oh Crap Potty Training) first found that a potty watch can be a great tool for the child at daycare or preschool.
 I'm going to link to examples of potty watches, but to be clear, I'm not affiliated with a potty watch brand and I don't have one go-to brand that I think is better than all the rest.